-Hyderabad: With centuries-old history, the Pearl City is ideal for finding edges.
+With centuries-old history, the burgeoning city of Hyderabad is ideal for finding edges.
 Famous for lakes, hillocks and rocky topography, Hyderabad has been undergoing rampant urbanisation for the past two decades thanks to the information-technology boom.
 However, there are places here which still refuse to surrender to the invasion of concrete.
 They form the thin, but unique, border lines in Hyderabad.
 Landscapes around Maula Ali Dargah, Attarah Seedi near Golconda Fort and Pahadi Shareef Dargah, and the wild outdoors of Osmania University are among the last frontiers of a forgone era.
 From here, the city will seem to be away and close at the same time.

 High-rise buildings slowly conquering wilderness